Advancement, Graduation & Dismissal

 A student will be dismissed under any of the following circumstances:

-- A non-passing grade upon repeating a required course or clerkship
+- A failing grade upon repeating a required course or clerkship

 - Three (3) failures of USMLE Step 1